DHTMLX/docs-suite/docs/window/api/window_viewportoverflow_config.md

 # viewportOverflow

-@short: defines whether a window can go beyond borders of a browser
+@short: Optional.
+Defines whether a window can go beyond borders of a browser

 @signature: {'viewportOverflow?: boolean;'}